-Impacts caused by soil contamination also involve surface and underground waters, the atmosphere and the food web creating serious risks even human health.
+Impacts caused by soil contamination also involve surface and underground waters, the atmosphere and the food chain creating serious risks even human health.
 The economic consequences are mainly related to the need to allocate substantial financial resources for the soil's environmental reclamation and recovery.
-But they are also related to the loss of value of contaminated areas and the need to intervene on environmental matrices that are indirectly affected by the impacts of soil contamination (particularly underground waters).
-Consumers may also refuse to buy products obtained from polluted soils.
-The overall economic importance of soil functions have been estimated accounting every year over 10 trillion euro, while an impact evaluation (SEC (2006)1165) related to the Thematic Strategy for Soil Protection (COM (2006) 231), performed by European Commission, estimated that the annual cost of soil contamination ranges between 2.4-17.3 billion euro.
+But they are also related to the value loss of contaminated areas and the need to intervene on environmental matrices that are indirectly affected by the impacts of soil contamination (particularly underground waters).
+An impact evaluation (SEC (2006)1165)